Top 5 Winter Plumbing Myths

 4. A frozen pipe always results in a burst water pipe leak.

-If you turn on your faucet in the morning after a deep freeze and find that water doesn’t come out, then the pipes have probably frozen.
+If you turn on your faucet in the morning after a deep freeze and find that water doesn’t come out, the pipes probably have frozen.
 This may result in a leak, but not necessarily.

 A lot depends on what type of piping you have.
-There are two main materials for water pipes in homes throughout Dallas Fort-Worth: copper and PEX.
-Copper was used from the 1960s up until the mid-2000s when it was gradually replaced with PEX (cross-linked polyethylene), a type of plastic pipe.
+There are two main materials for water pipes in homes throughout Dallas and Fort Worth: copper and PEX.
+Copper was used from the 1960s until the mid-2000s, when it was gradually replaced with PEX (cross-linked polyethylene), a type of plastic pipe.

-Even copper often will freeze without breaking.
-To back that up, there are even specialty plumbing tools designed to freeze pipes on purpose to make repairs in water lines without shutting down the system.
+Even copper often freezes without breaking.
+To back that up, specialty plumbing tools are even designed to freeze pipes on purpose to make repairs in water lines without shutting down the system.

-It depends on how much of the pipe froze and how much pressure got trapped by the expanding ice.
-You won’t know whether the pipe burst or not until it thaws out.
-That is why it is very important to either shut off the water entirely or carefully monitor the frozen area as it starts to thaw.
+It depends on how much of the pipe froze and how much pressure was trapped by the expanding ice.
+You won’t know whether the pipe bursts until it thaws.
+That is why it is very important to either shut off the water entirely or carefully monitor the frozen area as it thaw.
 If one or more frozen areas have split the pipe, it won’t start leaking until the ice melts again.

 Image of Frozen Pipes